-I’ve recorded with Doug Appling, also known as Emancipator, on the most recent three of his four albums: Safe in the Steep Cliffs (2010); Dusk to Dawn (2013); and Seven Seas (Fall, 2015).
+I’ve recorded with Doug Appling, also known as Emancipator, on the most recent four of his five albums: Safe in the Steep Cliffs (2010); Dusk to Dawn (2013); Seven Seas (2015); Baralku (2017).
 Plus many Emancipator remixes include my work.

 I was the first live performer to tour with Emancipator, performing with him in San Francisco, Denver and Portland, with acts like Bonobo, Amon Tobin and Pretty Lights.